offsoc/onionplan/docs/appendixes/dns.md

            initial discussion about HTTPS RRs][]).
         3. Cannot include a signature from the .onion key (no Onion Service self-authentication property).
-        4. As of 2024-08-29, it seems like major web browsers require queries to be done through [DNS-over-HTTPS (DoH)][] in other to look for this field.
+        4. As of 2024-08, it seems like major web browsers require queries to be done through [DNS-over-HTTPS (DoH)][] in other to look for this field:
+           * [Firefox DNS-over-HTTPS][].
 2. Use`TXT` records ([RFC 1464][]):
     1. Pros:
         1. Minimum work on specs.